comfysage/userstyles/docs/how-to-write-a-userstyle.md

   extension).
 - A website to theme!

-Assuming you have completed steps 1-4 of [Creating Userstyles](./userstyle-creation.md#creating-userstyles), you should have a new `catppuccin.user.css` file under the `styles/<name-of-website>/` directory.
-Follow along in that `catppuccin.user.css` file as we write an example userstyle for [example.org](http://example.org/).
+Assuming you have completed steps 1-4 of [Creating Userstyles](./userstyle-creation.md#creating-userstyles), you should have a new `evergarden.user.css` file under the `styles/<name-of-website>/` directory.
+Follow along in that `evergarden.user.css` file as we write an example userstyle for [example.org](http://example.org/).

 ### Usercss Metadata